Background pattern

 Children

-Do not administer this medication to children under 12 years of age.
+Do not give this medicine to children under 12 years of age.

-Other medications and Molaxole
+Other medicines and Molaxole

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medication.
+Tell your doctor or pharmacist if you are taking, have recently taken, or might take any other medicines.

 Pregnancy, breastfeeding, and fertility

-If you are pregnant or breastfeeding, think you may be pregnant, or intend to become pregnant, consult your doctor before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor before using this medicine.

-Driving and operating machinery
+Driving and using machines

 Molaxole contains sodium

-Follow exactly the administration instructions of this medication indicated by your doctor or pharmacist.
+Follow exactly the administration instructions of this medicine indicated by your doctor or pharmacist.
 In case of doubt, consult your doctor or pharmacist again.

 The recommended dose for constipation is:

 1 sachet, one to three times a day.
 The normal dose for most patients is 1 to 2 sachets per day.
-Depending on the individual response, up to 3 sachets per day may be needed.
+Depending on the individual response, 3 sachets per day may be needed.
 The dose depends on the severity of your constipation.
 The dose can be reduced to the lowest effective dose after a couple of days.
 The treatment period is normally two weeks.

 Children (under 12 years of age): not recommended.